scryptachain/scrypta-idanodejs/readme.md

 <a href="http://tiny.cc/devbounty"><img src="https://i.imgur.com/Yf2iz8w.png" title="source: imgur.com" /></a>

 Start the IdaNode requires a working Scrypta Wallet and NodeJS.
 You can install both by running the `install.sh` file.

+**If you're installing it in a server or VPS please use Ubuntu 16.04 distro.**

 Please attention, minimum requirements for lyra.conf are
 ```